-- CPSC has records from 168 incidents resulting in an estimated 250 unintentional non-fire CO poisoning deaths associated with the use of consumer products under the CPSC's jurisdiction. - Fourteen percent of the 168 incidents involved multiple deaths, including two incidents where four people died, and another two incidents where three people died. - Engine-Driven Tools (EDTs) were associated with the largest percentage of non-fire CO poisoning deaths, more than any other category.
+- CPSC has records from 166 reported incidents resulting in an estimated 211 unintentional, non-fire CO poisoning deaths associated with the use of consumer products under the CPSC's jurisdiction. - Fourteen percent of the 166 reported incidents involved multiple deaths, including two incidents where five people died, three incidents where four people died, and three incidents where three people died. - Engine-Driven Tools (EDTs) were associated with the largest percentage of non-fire CO poisoning deaths, more than any other category.
 This category includes generators, the single product under CPSC's jurisdiction that is associated with the most CO deaths.
-Just under half (118 or 47%) of the estimated 250 deaths associated with consumer products involved an EDT.
-One hundred of the 118 estimated EDT-associated deaths involved generators, - Heating Systems were associated with the second largest percentage of non-fire CO poisoning deaths.
-An estimated 69 deaths (28%) were associated with some type of heating appliance.
-Seventy-five percent of the estimated 250 CO deaths in 2019 resulted from CO exposure in a home location.
-Within incidents coded as home locations, a few deaths resulted from CO exposure in an external structure at a residence (e.g., detached garage), a non-fixed location domicile used as a home (e.g., camper trailers), a structure not designed for habitation but used as a home (e.g., metal shed), as well as tents, or temporary shelters. - In 2019, males constituted 77 percent of CO poisoning victims.
+About half (101 or 48%) of the estimated 211 non-fire CO poisoning deaths associated with consumer products involved an EDT.2 Ninety-two of the 101 estimated EDT-associated deaths involved generators.3 - Heating Systems were associated with the second largest percentage of non-fire CO poisoning deaths.
+An estimated 62 deaths (29%) were associated with some type of heating appliance.
+Seventy-six percent of the estimated 211 CO deaths in 2020 resulted from CO exposure in a home location.
+Incidents coded as home locations include deaths from CO exposure in an external structure at a residence (e.g., detached garage), a non-fixed location domicile used as a home (e.g., camper trailers), a structure not designed for habitation but used as a home (e.g., shed), as well as tents, or temporary shelters. - In 2020, males constituted an estimated 74 percent of CO poisoning victims.
+Among reported single-fatality incidents, males constituted 80 percent of victims; among reported multiple-fatality incidents, males constituted 54 percent of victims.